 - reading of different kinds of text, including digital texts

-- Additional reading events include; World Book Day, visits to the library and events, meeting with local authors, book club, sessions to encourage parental involvement and engagement in local projects such as KEAP reading and writing projects
+- Additional reading events include; World Book Day, visits to the library and events, meeting with local authors, sessions to encourage parental involvement and engagement in local projects such as KEAP reading and writing projects

 Reading as a skill is developed across the curriculum.
 Where possible, shared reading sessions use texts linked to current work in other curriculum areas.